senecajs/seneca-in-practice/problems/override/problem.md

 expecting the left and right properties to be finite numbers.
 If one of the number is not a finite number the plugin should throw a *new Error('Expected left and right to be numbers.')*.
-You could use *Number.isFinite* function to do validate numbers.
+You could use *isFinite* global function to do validate numbers (dont' use
+*Number.isFinite* since it doesn't do the type conversion needed on args).

 When you have completed your program, you can run it with: